BoDaCat/load-targetimage-8thwall/README.md

 # load-targetimage-8thwall
-Loading in target images from server
+Loading in target images from server.
 Script is not complete